In conjunction with The Sandhurst Trust

-Authors will be advised of acceptance by 16 June 2017.
 Successful authors will be invited to submit a paper or poster for inclusion in the conference proceedings by 8 September 2017.
 Authors accepted for oral presentations will be requested to submit a paper; authors accepted for poster presentations may optionally also submit papers.
 This is an open conference and all papers and presentations will be unclassified.
 The proceedings will be made available to delegates on USB and for download from the conference webpage.
 Prizes will be awarded at the conference for the best paper, the best poster and the best early career researcher’s presentation.

 Neil Gaspar (AWE) – Conference Chair

 Richard Hoyes (DSTL) – Deputy Chair

 Helen Balinsky (HP Labs Bristol)